harveyramer/harvey-ramer-blog/src/pages/blog/2020-01-06-3-high-quality-lessons-from-a-failed-startup.md

 ## The Team Is (Also) Everything

 Let's get to the heart it all.
 A business is a team of people working toward producing revenue through value creation.
-Teams bond with clear vision, and we had plenty.
+Teams bond with clear vision, and our sense of purpose brought us together.
 Teams collaborate to reach goals.
 Teams connect us with life-long relationships and knowledge that enriches us.

 We found and hired people who shared the vision and gave every ounce of their talent to realize it.
 That was a success!